chofski/dotfiles/README.md

 brew install hdf5
 brew install argp-standalone
 brew install cunit
+brew install bioawk
 brew install youtube-dlc
 ```

 At this stage it is also a good idea to install any custom fonts that are not available via Homebrew such a [MonoLisa](https://www.monolisa.dev).

-For customisation of the shell and command line tools like `nvim` and `tmux` it is necessary to update iTerm2 to use the BCL profile and import the [tomorrow-dark base16 256 colour scheme](https://github.com/chriskempson/base16-iterm2).
+For customisation of the shell and command line tools like `nvim` and `tmux` it is necessary to update iTerm2 to use the correct profile and import the [tomorrow-dark base16 256 colour scheme](https://github.com/chriskempson/base16-iterm2).
 Once done, the following script can be run to update all config files.

 ```
 setup_mac.sh